 Featuring OR's proprietary Ventia waterproof and breathable insert and an extremely water-resistant stretchy exterior fabric, the Illuminator Sensor scored above average when compared to other models in our review.

-It earned a 9 out of 10 for weather resistance and was one of the most water resistant models to feature a proprietary insert, compared to a more name brand one (like Gore-Tex).
+It is one of the most water resistant models to feature a proprietary insert, compared to a more name brand one (like Gore-Tex).

 Despite some initial skepticism, our review team has been impressed by the durability of this model.

 The Illuminator Sensor's palm is reinforced with tough goat leather, which has even held up better than several other more expensive models that featured similar palm designs and materials.
 The exterior fabric of the Sensor features stretchy 90% nylon and 10% spandex stretch twill laminated shell, which was something our review team thought was a potential weak spot.
-After a significant amount of use, we found it was as durable as other nylon-shelled models and not far from other all-leather models, like the Hestra Fall Line or the Black Diamond Legend.
+After a significant amount of use, we found it was as durable as other nylon-shelled models.

 The Sensor part of the Illuminator Sensor is its touchscreen sensitivity thumb and index fingertips.